 Whether trading locally or internationally, we can guide you through the complexities of company taxes, including GST issues on acquisitions, sales, imports and exports, as well as transfer pricing.

 Where you are reliant on employing contractors v employees, we can assist you with the tax obligations that can occur as a result of your chosen workforce structure.

 Learn more about our tax services >>

 Our firm’s expertise is well grounded in commercial property and we can assist you with your property requirements during any stage of your business lifecycle.

 We can help you with the sale and purchase of property or land, including industrial sites for manufacturing plants or major sites for large-scale facility development.
 This includes compliance with factory location rules and licensing.
 Our services include robust due diligence, negotiation, all required documentation, transactions and settlement.

 Commercial and industrial property leases are often complex, requiring careful preparation and consideration of landlord/tenant rights and obligations.
 We help throughout the process.

 In addition, we are highly-experienced in project financing and partnerships and can negotiate any arrangements to ensure you achieve your desired result.
 We can also assist you with leasing, management and licensing agreements.

-If you are planning to develop a factory, plant, facility or office, we can help you to navigate the complexities of planning permits, objections and appeals.
-We also give you the assurance that you are protected throughout all design and construction phases by providing iron-clad contractual arrangements.
+If you are planning to develop a factory, plant, facility or office, we can help you to navigate the complexities of planning permits, objections and appeals, including environmental requirements.
+We also give you the assurance that you are protected throughout all design and construction phases by providing comprehensive contractual arrangements.

 Insolvency, asset protection and reconstruction